What Can I Do Outside By Myself? Try These 49 Fun Activities

 There are several good reasons why you should occasionally hang out by yourself.
 Spending time alone allows you to relax, have a ton of fun, and discover a TON about yourself.

-You get to understand what makes you truly happy, what activities you enjoy doing, and are ready to cease doing.
+You get to understand what makes you truly happy, and what activities you enjoy doing and are ready to cease doing.
 You can develop new habits you genuinely enjoy by experimenting with different activities you can do by yourself.

 There are countless activities you can do outside, so this list might go on forever.
 Don’t undervalue time spent outside, away from technology and the internet.